-When we acquire used aircraft subject to operating leases, we allocate and record the cost of all assets acquired based on their relative fair value.
-Assets acquired generally include aircraft and certain contractual rights we acquire under a lease agreement.
-Contractual rights include the right to receive lease related cash flows above or below market rates (Lease Premium or Discount) and aircraft maintenance right assets and liabilities, which are assessed at the time of acquisition.
+When we acquire used aircraft subject to operating leases, we allocate and record the cost of assets acquired and liabilities assumed based on their relative fair value and in accordance with ASC 805.
+Assets acquired generally include aircraft and certain contractual rights we acquire under a lease agreement and liabilities assumed generally includes certain contractual obligations.
+Contractual rights include the right to receive lease related cash flows above or below market rates (Lease Premium or Discount) and aircraft maintenance right assets, which are assessed at the time of acquisition.
+Contractual obligations include maintenance right liabilities and additional payments to our lessees related to prior lessee maintenance usage, which are generally referred to as a "top-up".

 Lease Premium or Discount represents the present value of the difference in cash flows specified in an acquired lease agreement and the estimated cash flows the subject aircraft would command in market transactions at the acquisition date.
-We record Lease Premium or Discount in other assets, net.
+We record Lease Premium or Discount in other assets, net and accounts payable, accrued expense and other liabilities, respectively.
 Amortization of Lease Premium and Discount is recognized as a reduction to or an increase to revenues, respectively, on a straight-line basis over the life of the lease.

-We identify, measure, and account for maintenance right assets associated with our acquisitions of aircraft subject to a lease agreement.
+We identify, measure, and account for maintenance right assets and liabilities associated with our acquisitions of aircraft subject to a lease agreement.
 A maintenance right asset represents the fair value of the contractual right under a lease to receive an aircraft in an improved maintenance condition as compared to the maintenance condition on the acquisition date.
 A maintenance right liability represents the fair value of the contractual obligation under a lease to receive an aircraft in an inferior maintenance condition as compared to the maintenance condition on the acquisition date.